kent-state-university-libraries/oclc-ezproxy-database-stanzas/stanzas/ebookcentral/README.md

 Patron Login + EZproxy: This option uses EZproxy to allow patrons to access Ebook Central and requires them to sign in with a separate Ebook Central username and password to access their personal bookshelves.

-Either remote access method requires SSL configuration.
+Either remote access method requires SSL configuration and EZproxy 6.2.2.

 Ebook Central single-sign-on requires the following database stanza in config.txt :